spoddutur/spark-notes/spark-as-cloud-based-sql-engine-via-thrift-server.md

-## Spark as a distributed backend:
+## Spark as Cloud-Based SQL Engine for BigData:
-In this blog, You'll get to know how to expose your big-data as a JDBC/ODBC data source via the **Spark thrift server**.
+In this blog, You'll get to know how to use SPARK as Cloud-based SQL Engine and expose your big-data as a JDBC/ODBC data source via the **Spark thrift server**.

 ### Little bit background on other options to do the same before jumping into Spark:
 Traditional relational Database engines like SQL had scalability problems and so evolved couple of SQL-on-Hadoop frameworks like Hive, Cloudier Impala, Presto etc. These frameworks are essentially cloud-based solutions and they all come with their own limitations as listed in the table below.
 Please refer to Appendix section at the end of this blog if you want to learn more on this